Rakeshpavan333/Enviro_maze_agent/README.md

    2. Designing a DFS algorithm without using recursion: Given how event management and process scheduling works in elma and enviro it is difficult to code a recursive DFS inside during() or any class method.
 Solved this efficiently by using the first-in-last-out data-structure (STL `stack`).
 The stack tracked the order in which nodes (i.e the robot position co-ordinates) get accessed and traversed in the maze.
    3. Keeping tracking of the cells visited by the robot in the maze using a STL `map<>` container.
    4. Effectively backtracking through dead ends (i.e leaf nodes) in linear time by using `stack` to track the order of entry of cells.
-2. (Algorithm & design) Randomized divided & conquer for maze generation:
+2. (Algorithm & design) Randomized divided & conquer based maze generation:
-   1. Recursively dividing the maze into smaller sub-regions or sub-spaces and processing each through a similar recursive subroutine.
+   1. Recursively dividing the empty region into smaller sub-regions and processing each through a similar recursive subroutine.
    2. Using randomly generated vertical and horizontal axes to divide the region.
 Interpreting the axes as static agents (or walls).
    3. Creating a randomized gap in each of the walls (or axis) to connect the divided sub-regions, to form a maze.
 3. Implementation: